CV Formats Guide + Templates for 2023

 How do I make a CV format in your CV Builder?

-Our builder can help you with all your CV formatting needs by giving you tons of customization options and tools!
+Our builder can help you with all your CV formatting needs by giving you many customization options and tools!

 Follow these steps to format a CV in our builder:

-1. Click on the “Create My CV” buttons.
+1. Click the “Create My CV” button.
 On the appearing page, select “Create a New Resume” to begin.
 Follow the prompts.
-The builder will guide you through creating the summary, adding your work history, skills and education.
+The builder will guide you through creating the summary adding your work history, skills and education.

-2. To add extra sections: After writing your resume summary, you can click the box next to the section(s) you want to add to your CV, or click “Add Your Own” to manually type a section not on the menu.
+2. To add extra sections: After writing your resume summary, click the box next to the section(s) you want to add to your CV or click “Add Your Own” to type a section not on the menu manually.

 3. To reorder sections: When you finish, you’ll see your CV.
-Go over any section with the mouse to select it, an arrow icon will pop up on your right.
+Go over any section with the mouse to select it; an arrow icon will appear on your right.
 Click it to reorder sections by moving the selected area elsewhere on your CV.

-6. To finalize your CV: Click “Spell Check” at the top left to ensure there are no grammatical errors.
+6. To finalize your CV: Click “Spell Check” at the top left to ensure no grammatical errors.

 Is a CV right for me?